-Today I'm finally answering a question I get asked a lot!
 I used PDF worksheets to organize my genealogy and now I sell them so other people can do the same.
-I use my iPad and an app called Goodnotes to add in photos and information but I have a lot of customers who don't have an iPad and I'm constantly asked if there's another way to add text and photos to the pages without printing them out and writing on them directly.
+I use my iPad and an app called Goodnotes to add in text/photos but I have a lot of customers who don't have an iPad and I'm constantly asked if there's another way to add text and photos to the pages without printing them out and writing on them directly.

 The short answer is: YES!

-I was hoping I could figure out a free hack using Google Docs but after playing around with a few different methods, I think Adobe Acrobat is the easiest and produces the best results.
-You do have to pay for Adobe Acrobat (purchase it outright or pay $12 per month with an annual plan) but the good news is that you can pay one month at a time so if you're only planning on doing this sporadically it's really not that expensive.
+I was hoping I could figure out a free hack using Google Docs but after playing around with a few different methods, I think Adobe Acrobat Pro DC is the easiest and produces the best results.
+You do have to pay for Adobe Acrobat (either purchase the whole program or pay for a temporary subscription) but the good news is that you can pay one month at a time so if you're only planning on doing this sporadically it's really not that expensive.

 This pulls up a box where I can select a file to open.
-I had saved the Ancestor Profile pdf to my desktop so I selected that one.
+I had saved the Olive Green Ancestor Profile pdf to my desktop so I selected that one.

 Now you can see the toolbar right above the document image.
 If the file is open, but you don't see the toolbar above, you might see a menu on the right hand side.
 You need to select "Edit PDF" and this will open the tools to add text and images.

 I'm going to start by adding an image.
 First, I'll choose "Add Image" in the toolbar on the top.
 This will open up a window so I can choose the image I want to add.
 I saved the image to my desktop to save time.

 When I click the image, a smaller size of the image appears.
 When I place the image, however, it's larger and I can enlarge or shrink it by dragging on the image corners and edges.